npeleg/brain_freeze/README.md

    all the parsed results of all the users' snapshots (there is no internal partition in the
    snapshots collection - every parsed result is inserted to the collection without any separation
    according to user or timestamp).

+   Prefer a different database?
+Learn [here](https://brain-freeze.readthedocs.io/en/latest/add_or_change_features.html) how to make BrainFreeze use it instead of MongoDB.

     &nbsp;
 - ### api